deployphp/docs/how-to-deploy-laravel.md

     ->set('deploy_path', '/var/www/html');
 ```

-Make sure what `~/.ssh/config` contains `domain.org` and you can connect to host thought ssh.
+Make sure what `~/.ssh/config` contains `domain.org` and you can connect to host using ssh.

 Another important parameter it is `deploy_path`, where you project will be located on remote host.